 Coping with Changes to Your Body

-A cancer diagnosis and treatment can result in physical changes to your body and impact your body image (how you view your body).
+A cancer diagnosis and treatment can cause physical changes to your body and impact your body image (how you view your body).
 These changes include loss of hair, swelling, scars, changes to your ability to eat, removal of body parts, bowel/bladder control issues, pain, fatigue, and weight changes.
-Not only are these changes representative of a new way of life, they also serve as a constant physical reminder of your cancer diagnosis and treatment.
+Not only are these changes representative of a new way of life, but they also serve as a constant physical reminder of your cancer diagnosis and treatment.

 It is normal to experience a range of emotions when coping with changes to your body.
-These emotions can lead to decreased self-esteem, social isolation, anxiety and depression.
+These emotions can lead to decreased self-esteem, social isolation, anxiety, and depression.
 It is important to give yourself time to adjust to the changes, to seek out peer connections and support from other patients who have experienced similar body changes, and to give yourself permission to cope with these changes in a way that works best for you.

-It is important to care for yourself and your body, even if you are angry, sad, worried or bothered by the changes to your body, brought about as a result of your cancer diagnosis and treatment.
+It is important to care for yourself and your body, even if you are angry, sad, worried, or bothered by the changes to your body, brought about as a result of your cancer diagnosis and treatment.